-- (A) Should the applicant not claim the grant within six months of the date of the approval by the Subcommittee of the grant, the grant shall revert to the Client Security Fund. - (B) In the event the grant reverts to the Fund as set forth in paragraph (A) above, the applicant may reapply to the Office of Chief Disciplinary Counsel.
+- (A) Should the applicant not claim the grant within six months of the date of the approval by the Subcommittee of the grant, the grant shall revert to the Client Security Fund.
+The chair of the Subcommittee may extend the time to claim the grant for an additional three months upon a showing by the applicant that failure to claim the grant within six months was due to extenuating circumstances out of the control of the applicant.
+Extenuating circumstances include, but are not limited to, a death in the applicant's family, an applicant's severe illness or medical condition requiring hospitalization, or military deployment of the applicant outside the country.
+The Subcommittee chair has sole and final discretion to extend the time to claim the grant. - (B) In the event the grant reverts to the Fund as set forth in paragraph (A) above, the applicant may reapply to the Office of Chief Disciplinary Counsel.
 The applicant must show good cause for failing to claim the award.
 The Subcommittee has sole and final discretion to approve the grant or reject the grant at that time. - 3.08.03 Building Fund.
 A permanent building or maintenance fund shall be established to maintain the Texas Law Center under the direction of the Board.
 Each year, the Budget Committee, in consultation with the Board Administration Committee and the Board Audit and Finance Committee, shall consider budgeting a transfer from the general fund to the building fund in such an amount so as to ensure that 80% to 100% of the annual capital equipment straight-line depreciation be transferred annually.
 All interest earned on the corpus within the building fund shall accumulate in the building fund. - 3.08.04 Annual Meeting Fund.
 The receipt and expenditure of funds related to the annual meeting shall be accounted for and maintained as a separate fund.
 Expenses and revenues shall be reported in conformity with generally accepted accounting principles consistent with the approved budget for the annual meeting.
 Expenses shall be attributed to the same budget category as reported for the previous Fiscal Year's annual meeting.